Living and Working in the Gulf States - Dubai, Abu Dhabi, Bahrain, Qatar, Kuwait, Oman, Saudi Arabia

 They are all Arab countries*, with Arabic as the national language, though a lot of business is conducted in English.
 They are all Islamic (Muslim) countries.
 They have more than their fair share of desert, with searing heat in summer and very little rainfall.
 Mostly they are rich, from oil and gas reserves, though this wealth is not evenly distributed.
 And all are engaged in a huge expansion programme with burgeoning construction of roads, airports, resorts, residential and hotel properties, banking, commercial and retail centres and all the 'must haves' of consumerist modernity.

-*(except Iran, which is Persian, not Arab)
+*(except Iran, which is Persian, not Arab, with Farsi the national language).

 What's good about working in the Gulf?